Unofficial Website for Historical Artifacts from the Palace Hotel.

 Below: Stationary from the Palace Hotel.
 1920s-40s.

 Below: Gold rimmed china used in the Palace Hotel from c1910s to the 1940s.
-I currently have four demi cups (1925 & 1927) and four saucers, dinner plate, two double-handle cups (1921), two side dishes, 2 small creamers, and a single serve teapot (1922).
+I currently have five demi cups (1925 & 1927) and saucers, 7 dinner / dessert plates, two double-handle cups (1921), two side dishes, 2 small creamers, an egg cup, and a single serve teapot (1922).
 The earliest dated piece I've seen in this pattern was in the form of a compote bowl on a pedestal dated 1918, still manufactured by Buffalo China.
 Much simpler than the formal Gold Service, and used on a daily basis at the hotel.
-The photograph under the history page for the Mascot Copper Company Banquet - January 14th, 1912 appears to show these plates in use at the time as well, but it's hard to say for certain due to lack of detail.
-The last photo here was taken in the Garden Court in 1945 with the same china.
-For quite a while, I was under the impression these pieces were only used from the 1940s and 50s.
-As I learn more about the patterns, I have come to find out the hotel used several patterns together over several decades - the gold rim, green band, and floral patterns were all used simultaneously in the hotel through the 30s and 40s.

-Palace Hotel demi cup and saucer from the 1980s service set.
+Palace Hotel demi cup & saucer and side plate from the 1960s / 80s service set.
 There are many of these china sets out there for sale, however they do not come close to the beauty of the earlier pieces from the hotel.
 These are also the least valuable of the Palace china, worth maybe $5.00 a piece.

 Palace Hotel Tourist Brochure